Can You Eat Cannabis Leaves? Benefits and Preparation Tips

 Comparing Raw vs. Cooked Consumption

-Cooking or infusing leaves in fats or liquids softens their texture and mellows flavor.
-Heat breaks down certain cell walls, releasing nutrients like vitamin K more readily and making compounds more bioavailable.
-Balance raw and cooked preparations to maximize both taste and nutritional variety, tailoring each approach to your recipe and personal preferences.
+Raw leaves retain more vitamin C and chlorophyll.
+Cooking or infusing leaves softens their texture and mellows flavor, and can make certain nutrients more bioavailable.
+Balance raw and cooked preparations to maximize both taste and nutritional variety.

 FAQs about “Can you eat cannabis leaves?”